 Shared Bus-Bike Lane Pilot

-Beginning October 7, 2019, the Charlotte Department of Transportation (CDOT) will operate a trial of a dedicated bus/bike lane on 4th Street.
+In the near future, the Charlotte Department of Transportation (CDOT) will operate a trial of a dedicated bus/bike lane on 4th Street.
 The dedicated lane will use the existing bicycle lane and the rightmost travel lane on E. 4th Street between S. McDowell Street and the Charlotte Transit Center to create a single combined bus/bike lane.

 The Bus Lane Pilot will be restricted to Charlotte Area Transit System (CATS), school buses, scooter, and bicycle use only.
 All vehicles will make right turns from the rightmost (bus/bike) lane at intersections and driveways.
 Pavement markings will be modified at intersections and drivers should yield the right-of-way to vehicles traveling in the bus/bike lane when changing lanes to make a right turn.
 Parking will not be permitted on the east side of 4th Street while the bus/bike lane pilot is in effect.
 General vehicle traffic will be maintained in the neighboring lanes.